truedat101/jumbosocket/README.txt

 Development:
 If you want to build on top of this, the best thing is to create a server.js file and require('./js.js');   Then you can just define your routes and any utility methods inside of server.js.
 As I have recommended above, use nodemon or similar to speed up your dev cycles.

+Demo Routes:
+	On Port 8000:
+		/helloworld - A basic static html page served up by node /helloworldly/<some path> - A basic static html page using the route filtering feature of this server.
+It will print <some path> to the screen.
+		/about - about this demo
+		/ - A simple socket.io demo showing basic messaging process

 Troubleshooting:
 * If you are on Mac OS X, there is a good chance you didn't build node.js with SSL enabled, mainly because there is problem at the configure phase finding an i64 based openssl library and headers.
 If you get errors running this socket.io demo or any of the others, there is a good chance it is a crypto error, at runtime.
-I don't know for sure but I think socket.io needs the crypto enabled in  Node.js.
+Socket.io needs the crypto enabled in Node.js.
+* You may experience an issue finding xml2js on node >= 0.4.0 .
+This has to do with differences in the package maintainer's packaging vs. the way node handles how to find packages in the system.

 Suggestions and Questions:
 * Post them on the google group.
 I don't really know anything about socket.io and while proficient in node.js, I am not a JS developer by trade, so there are surely better and more efficient ways to code.
 Send me your ideas.